andreigue/andreigue.github.io/_posts/2025-12-15-is-religion-comforting.md

 So that night you sit around the fire with your tribe, maybe sharing food or even local hallucinogens, and you begin to tell stories.

 One hunter then says, “*My father went fishing last year, and the sky turned black, the air pushed him, and the darkness took him into the water*”.
-Naturally, the tribe concludes that the higher powers of wind, water, and darkness took him away.
+Naturally, the tribe concludes that the higher powers of wind, water, and darkness took him away. [(An extension to this example)](#0)

 Humans have always wanted to make sense of the world.
 And thats how religion began.
 It's humanity’s first attempt to understand and survive a mysterious world. [(Note 1)](#1)